Frank Llewellyn Bowman: Professional Years

 After graduation, he worked as a teller in a bank at Morgantown from 1902 until 1904, when he resigned to take up the study of law, again at West Virginia University.
 In 1904 he became a member of the then-professional law fraternity, Delta Chi.
 He was admitted to the bar in 1905 and commenced practice in Morgantown, West Virginia.
 In addition, he pursued an interest in coal mining, both as a shareholder and board member.

 Bowman was appointed postmaster of Morgantown, West Virginia May 25, 1911, and served until April 14, 1915, when a successor was appointed.
 He was the city mayor in 1916 and 1917 but declined renomination for mayor.
 Bowman was elected as a Republican to the Sixty-ninth and to the three succeeding Congresses (March 4, 1925 – March 3, 1933) but was an unsuccessful candidate for reelection in 1932 to the Seventy-third Congress.

 After leaving Congress, Bowman organized the Tropf coal company in Washington, D.C., and served as president until appointed a member of the Board of Veterans Appeals of the Veterans’ Administration in 1935.
 He also served several other coal companies in the role of corporate attorney.

 Personal life

 In addition to his fraternal memberships during college, Bowman was a Freemason, with involvement in both the Rotary Club, and also holds membership in the Knights Templar, belonging to Morgantown Commandery No. 18, Knights Templar, and Osiris Temple of the Mystic Shrine at Wheeling.
 He also belongs to the Knights of Pythias, in all of which he was remembered by his biographers as "very popular."
 His religious faith is that of the Presbyterian Church.
 He married Miss Pearl Silveus of Pittsburgh, Pennsylvania on 3 June 1904, with whom he had two children.

-He served in his role on VA Board until his death in Washington, D.C., on September 15, 1936.
+He served on the VA Board until his death in Washington, D.C., on September 15, 1936.
 He was buried in East Oak Grove Cemetery, Morgantown, West Virginia where his wife and parents were later also buried.